 Why not complete our simple quiz.
 It only takes a few minutes and is designed to help you decide how much professional help you need.
-You will be referred to one of our Trusted Partners who specialise in Equity Release, who will go through your options, without any obligation or pressure, and discuss the best plan for you.
+You will be referred to one of our Trusted Partners who specialise in Equity Release.
+They will clearly explain your potential options, without any obligation or pressure, and discuss the best plan for you.

 Equity Release advice is given by advisers who are regulated by the Financial Conduct Authority (FCA).
 It is important you get the right advice before securing any debts against your home.